GeoCanViz/GeoCanViz/README.md

 This application is built in JavaScript with AMD (Asynchronous Module Definition) and MVVM (Model View ViewModel) patterns.
 It is built with the concept of widgets customizable by configuration file.
 The application is fully bilingual (English and French).

 ## Working examples

+The beta development is made with Google Chrome on OS X. If you use another browser or operating system the result can be different.
 * [Visualization tool](http://geocanviz.github.io/GeoCanViz/demos/index-eng.html)

 ## Libraries and extensions